kongware/ftor/README.md

 There is another good reason to restrict the access of certain boxed values.
 As soon as we do without prototypes we lose the implicit link between values and types, but have to infer types mentally.
 This approach is prone to errors, because it is easy to confuse the type of a value and apply the wrong type class.
 With restricted values only the appropriate type class obtains access.

 Why does ftor use `Symbol`s instead of just strings?
 Well, in order to avoid name conflicts strings lead quickly to names like "ftor/map", for instance.
-Such properties are eventually accessed via variables to safe some key strokes. `Symbol`s were designed to circumvent name clashes in the first place.
+Such properties are eventually accessed via variables to save some key strokes. `Symbol`s were designed to circumvent name clashes in the first place.
 There is a naming convention in ftor that every `Symbol` has a leading `$` sign in its name, so that they are not blocked for regular variables.

 While it is somewhat laborious to pass type reps explicitly, they offer the following advantages: